COATnor/coatnor.github.io/data.rst

 A user selects the embargo end date for the versions with embargo data files.
 A dataset version in embargo will keep **all the data files** inaccessible until the embargo end date, then will automatically make them available at the embargo end date.
-Not authorized users will be informed that a dataset is under embargo, and need to look for a previous version (the one with non-embargoed data files)
+Non-authorized users will be informed that a dataset is under embargo, and need to look for a previous version (the one with non-embargoed data files)

 Let's see an example...